Li Nanxing

 Li has acted in many Chinese-language television dramas produced by MediaCorp Channel 8.
-He had won the Best Actor awards three times in the Star Awards, an annual acting awards in Singapore.
-Li was also one of the first batch of actors to receive the All-Time Favourite Artiste award with Zoe Tay & Chew Chor Meng.
+He has won the Best Actor awards three times in the Star Awards, an annual acting awards in Singapore.

 Career

-Li Nanxing attended Singapore Broadcasting Corporation's drama training course before debuting in 1986 with Crossroads (红绿灯 之《红灯》).
+After Li served his NS, he attended Singapore Broadcasting Corporation's drama training course before debuting in 1986 with Crossroads (红绿灯 之《红灯》).
 Li gradually rose to stardom in the 1990s.
 In 1993, he rose to prominence when starring in The Unbeatables I, the first ever gambling drama series produced in Singapore, alongside Zoe Tay.
 For most of the 1990s, he, Tay and Chew Chor Meng were MediaCorp's three most popular actors and he was voted the Top 10 Most Popular Male Artistes ten years in a row and also won several Malaysia and Taiwan popularity polls at the Star Awards.
 In 2004 he was awarded the All-Time Favourite Artiste award.